 5 ways you can help keep your children safe online

 1. Keep them safe with open communication

 Have an honest dialogue with your children about who they communicate with and how.
-Make sure they understand the value of kind and supportive interactions and that means, discriminatory or inappropriate contact is never acceptable.
+Make sure they understand the value of kind and supportive interactions and that mean, discriminatory or inappropriate contact is never acceptable.
 If your children experience any of these, encourage them to tell you or a trusted adult immediately.
 Be alert if your child appears to be upset or secretive with online activities or if they are experiencing cyberbullying.

 Work with your child to establish rules on how, when and where devices can be used.